 Regions and their energy agencies have the solutions to Repower Europe.

 Regions are uniquely positioned to lead the energy transition due to their proximity to their direct stakeholders and particular roles in housing, transport, and territorial planning.
 They excel in aggregating local projects and facilitating interregional cooperation for effective climate and energy strategies.

 We believe that the exchange of experience between regions reinforces European economic, social and environmental cohesion.
 In the field of energy especially, the role of sub-national levels is becoming progressively more important.

-Regions have the authority to implement policies that support the energy transition, such as building codes, renewable energy targets, and energy efficiency programs.
-They can take a more holistic approach by considering the entire energy system, including energy production, distribution, and consumption.
+Regional approach: Regions can take a more holistic approach to green energy transition by considering the entire energy system, including energy production, distribution, and consumption.
 They can identify local energy resources, infrastructure, and demand, thus design tailored solutions to address specific needs.

 Local engagement: The proximity to local agents allows regions to engage local communities, businesses, and policymakers, creating a sense of ownership and participation.
 This approach can increase public support for green energy initiatives and make the transition more sustainable.

 Policy implementation: Regions have the ability to sensitise and communicate with decision-makers, as well the authority to implement policies that support the green energy transition, such as building codes, renewable energy targets, and energy efficiency programs.
 They can work with other regions and national governments to create a more coordinated and effective approach to policy implementation.

 Innovation: Regions are often pioneers and drivers of the energy transition, continuously developing new services, solutions, and ways of working.
 They can experiment with new technologies and business models and share their experiences and best practices with other regions.